Choosing the Right Hosting for Your Web Application

 Shared Hosting (5-20 EUR/month)

-Multiple websites share the same server resources (CPU, RAM, disk).
-Best for simple brochure websites and personal blogs with low traffic.
+Multiple websites share the same server resources: CPU, RAM, disk.
+Best for simple brochure sites and personal blogs with low, predictable traffic.
 Not recommended for e-commerce, web applications, or any site where performance and reliability matter.
+The fundamental problem isn't just performance — it's that a single misbehaving neighbor site can degrade your response times, and you have no control over it.

 Dedicated Server (100-500+ EUR/month)

-An entire physical server reserved exclusively for your application.
-Maximum performance, maximum control, but also maximum responsibility.
-Suitable for high-traffic applications, applications with strict compliance requirements, or workloads that need consistent hardware performance.
+An entire physical server reserved for your application.
+Maximum performance and control, maximum responsibility.
+Worth it for high-traffic applications, workloads with strict compliance requirements (certain healthcare or financial data), or applications that need consistent hardware performance rather than the variable performance you can get from virtualized environments under high host-node load.

 Cloud Hosting (Variable pricing)

-Services like AWS, Google Cloud, DigitalOcean, and Hetzner Cloud provide on-demand server instances that can scale up or down based on traffic.
+Services like AWS, Hetzner Cloud, and DigitalOcean provide on-demand instances that scale up or down based on traffic.
 You pay for what you use.
-Cloud hosting is ideal for applications with unpredictable traffic patterns or those that need to scale rapidly.
+Cloud hosting makes sense for applications with unpredictable traffic spikes or those that need to scale quickly.
+The cost complexity is the main downside: unexpected traffic can produce unexpected bills, and optimizing cloud spend is a discipline in itself.

 Nginx vs Apache

-Apache still has its place (particularly when .htaccess flexibility is needed), but for performance-focused deployments, Nginx with PHP-FPM is the standard.
+Apache still has its place, particularly when .htaccess flexibility is needed for multi-tenant setups or legacy applications.
+But for performance-focused deployments, Nginx with PHP-FPM is the standard.

 PHP-FPM Tuning

-PHP-FPM (FastCGI Process Manager) manages the pool of PHP worker processes that handle your application's requests.
-Key tuning parameters include:
+PHP-FPM manages the pool of PHP worker processes that handle your application's requests.
+The default configuration is rarely optimal for production workloads.

 SSL Setup and Security